dwgold9/openmc4d/README.md

 - Proof-of-principle studies in time-structured reactor design
 - Investigation of reactivity boosts in depleted-uranium / heavy-water systems
 - Exploration of dynamic isotope tailoring and spectral shaping
-- Modeling of conceptual designs such as Floquet microreactors
+- Modeling of conceptual designs such as moving moderator diodes

 ## Getting Started